elixir-lang/elixir-lang.github.com/_posts/2021-12-03-elixir-v1-13-0-released.markdown

 `elixir --short-version` has been added to quickly get the Elixir version, without booting the Erlang VM.
 The `Task` module includes performance optimizations and [new](https://hexdocs.pm/Task.html#ignore/1) [functions](https://hexdocs.pm/Task.html#completed/1).
 Finally, `mix test --profile-require=time` has been added to debug loading times of test suites and the recently added [`Mix.install/2`](https://hexdocs.pm/mix/Mix.html#install#2) has been improved with new options and environment variables.

+## Learn more

 For a complete list of all changes, see the [full release notes](https://github.com/elixir-lang/elixir/releases/tag/v1.13.0).
+You can also [watch my ElixirConf 2021 keynote about Elixir v1.13](https://youtu.be/ydjx2kKHzrM) to learn more.

 Check [the Install section](/install.html) to get Elixir installed and read our [Getting Started guide](http://elixir-lang.org/getting-started/introduction.html) to learn more.

 Have fun!